 Domestic Violence is the most prevalent violent crime within the Town of Greenwich, resulting in well over 200 investigations annually and consisting of all manner of violence from Disorderly Conduct to Criminal Homicide.
-These cases involve all types of relationships from dating, cohabitation, to marriage and family.
+These cases involve all types of relationships from dating, and cohabitation, to marriage and family.
 These cases often have a traumatic effect on our most vulnerable population, children.

 To ensure that this particularly devastating crime received the appropriate level of investigative effort, the Greenwich Police Department created a Domestic Violence Unit (DVU) in 2006.
 The DVU is supervised by a Detective Sergeant and consists of Patrol Officers and Detectives who have received enhanced training to conduct a sensitive Family Violence investigation.